capysix/syscallviewer/README.md

 # SyscallViewer

 Simple python-based CFG visualization tool to help with RE of binaries.
-Requires angr, networkx and ida installed.
+Requires angr, dot, networkx and ida installed.

 ##  Concept:
 I've generally found that when REing looking at the control flow + syscalls and debug statements helped me form a useful initial picture of the binary.
 I thought it might be useful to have a tool that just extracts a subset of the decompiled syscalls per function and mapped it into a basic function-level CFG.
 Decided to try writing a tool using angr/ida to have a look at how effective it might be.